 Nowadays local people leave smaller stones or vegetables on the top of flat megaliths as offerings for better luck.

-On 2000 there was built small museum next to stones and since 2006 when site was included in UNESCO World Heritage list, Wassu stone circles belong to the most popular tourist destinations in this region.
+In 2000 there was built small museum next to the stones and since 2006 when the site was included in the UNESCO World Heritage list, Wassu stone circles belong to the most popular tourist destinations in this region.

 Stones are made from laterite – sandstone which is cemented with lime and iron oxides.
-Initially this stone is rather soft and it is fairly easy to form it in the needed shape.
-As the time goes, stone becomes hard.
+Initially, this stone is rather soft and it is fairly easy to form it in the needed shape.
+As time goes on, the stone becomes hard.

 Megaliths have been shaped with great skill, most likely with iron tools.
 Most stones are shaped as round columns, with flat tops.
 There are also square columns.
-All stones in a circle have similar size and form.
+All stones in a circle have similar sizes and forms.

 In Wassu are located the tallest standing stones in the Senegambian group of megaliths.
 Stones are 0.6 – 2.45 m high and up to 7 tons heavy.